 You’re pregnant and overwhelmed with information overload.
 You’re not exactly sure what to expect in labor and delivery.
 Every woman who stops you at the supermarket asks you if you’re pregnant with twins and tells you their childbirth horror story.

 First of all, ignore them.
-You’re beautiful, you’re growing a human that could save the world, and their experience does not dictate yours.
+You’re powerful and growing a human that could save the world.
+Also, their experience does not dictate yours.

 I’m a Certified Nurse-Midwife with more than a decade of experience in birth.
 I’m also a mother who birthed four babies in very different ways.
 I encourage you to find a birth provider who shares your views.
 It’s the best way to ensure you feel empowered, listened to, and supported.
-According to the research, Nurse-Midwives produce great outcomes and fantastic care.
+According to the research, nurse-midwives produce extraordinary outcomes and fantastic care.

 What should you expect in labor & delivery?

 Now it’s time to get acquainted with the real story and try to alleviate those pre-birth jitters.
-Let’s take a look at the different birthing options and what to expect in labor and delivery.
+Let’s take a look at the different birthing choices and what to expect in labor and delivery.

 - Natural childbirth